 Mobile crisis interventions are short-term, intensive mental health services provided during a mental health crisis or emergency.
 Mobile crisis teams are mental health professionals and practitioners who provide psychiatric services to individuals within their own homes and at other sites outside the traditional clinical setting.
 Teams provide for a rapid response and will work to assess the individual, resolve crisis situations, and link people to needed services.
 Mobile crisis services are available throughout the state, and most are 24/7.

-- Cope with immediate stressors and lessen his/her suffering
+Cope with immediate stressors and lessen their suffering

-- Begin to return to his/her baseline level of functioning
+Begin to return to their baseline level of functioning.